 Don’t make the mistake of missing your due date.
 If you do, you risk paying the fine for the citation, taking a hit on your driving record, and missing the opportunity for any insurance savings.
 Oh yeah, if you’ve already signed up for a course you didn’t finish, you’ll be out that money, too.

 How Soon Can I Get My Defensive Driving Certificate of Completion?

 The legal standard established by Texas states that a defensive driving certificate must be mailed to the student within 21 calendar days of completing the course.

-Once upon a time, a completion certificate had to be printed on state-approved forms that had all kinds of sneaky, counterfeit proof elements and had to be delivered, not handed, to the student.
-I suppose that last part was to make it even more “official.”
+Once upon a time, a completion certificate had to be printed on state-approved forms that had all kinds of sneaky, counterfeit-proof elements and had to be delivered, not handed, to the student.
+I suppose that last part made it even more “official.”

-The delivery requirement meant that procrastinators usually wound up spending much more for defensive driving.
+The delivery requirement meant that procrastinators usually spent much more on defensive driving.
 Why?
 Because defensive driving companies were happy to provide expedited certificate delivery for a wildly inflated price.

 Today, all of that has changed as the state has finally recognized we now live in more technologically advanced times.
 Recently the state has finally—and by finally, I mean finally—approved delivery by email.
 This means that you can have a certificate in hand, ready to deliver to the court, in minutes rather than days.

 OK, I’m Done with Defensive Driving.
 What Do I Do Now?

 Once you have completed defensive driving and have received your certificate, the first thing on your to-do list is to get it to the court as quickly as possible.
 You don’t want to risk missing your due date as the mistake can be costly.